konard/broadcast/README.md

    - Use VK's OAuth or generate token with needed permissions
    - Required permissions: `wall` for posting to walls
    - For group walls, you need admin access to the group
+   - The tool automatically uses the latest VK API version

 3. **Get Owner ID:**
    - For groups: use negative group ID (e.g., `-123456789`)